WJBQ: WJBQ

 WJBQ-FM debuted on July 15, 1974, as a 3,000-watt Top 40 station.
 It broadcast on 106.3 FM licensed to Scarborough, Maine, just outside Portland.
 It was simulcast with WJBQ (1440 AM) in nearby Westbrook, Maine.
 The main competition for WJBQ-AM-FM was WLOB, which was one of the highest rated contemporary hits stations in the country.
 In its first Arbitron ratings, WJBQ-AM-FM edged WLOB by about three points.
 As the audience shifted to FM from AM, it meant a gradual decline for WLOB.

 WLOB continued as an AM Top 40 station for a while longer, probably because it had the backing of legendary consultant Paul Drew protege Ron Foster and others.
 Meanwhile, WJBQ was staffed by Wally Brine doing mornings (later at WROR-FM in Boston), Joe McMillan in middays (who went on to WHDH in Boston and KABL in San Francisco), and Jeff Ryder in the afternoon slot (also the station's program director, who went on to WBBF in Rochester, New York, and WOKY in Milwaukee).
 By 1977, WLOB had changed formats to an older-targeted adult contemporary format.

 In September 1980, WJBQ's owner John Bride swapped frequencies and formats with Portland classical music station WDCS on 97.9 FM.
 This would make WJBQ a full-power 50,000-watt facility, with the lower-rated classical programming moving to the 3,000-watt signal at 106.3.
 The move proved to be profitable for WJBQ.
 High-profile names like Andy Carey, Brian Phoenix, and Harry Nelson took turns as the station's program directors, and brought it continued high ratings.

 In August 1986, Bride sold WJBQ in order to launch independent UHF TV station WPXT.
 The new owner was former WJTO and WIGY owner Turner Porter, who launched an ambitious full-service adult contemporary format featuring Joe McMillan in morning drive and NBC Talknet at night.
 It took new call letters, WWGT, or "The Great 98".
 Jack O'Brien was imported from sister station WERZ in Exeter, New Hampshire, as program director.
-This "AM on FM" approach did not garner the success that was hoped for, and the station changed format again in November 1987.
+This "AM on FM" approach did not garner the success that was hoped for, and the station changed format again on November 2, 1987.

 The full-service AC format was replaced with CHR as "G-98" with Jon Holiday as the programming consultant.
-Under Holiday's guidance, the station achieved ratings success and remained CHR as G-98 until September 1991.
+Under Holiday's guidance, the station competed against CHR rivals WTHT and WIGY, achieved ratings success, and remained its CHR format as G-98 until September 1991.
 Beginning that year, the station changed on-air slogans several times (as Ocean, Coast, etc.) It remained an adult contemporary station with the WCSO call sign for several years.
 It returned to its Top 40 roots for a third time and original WJBQ call letters in November 1996, under the ownership of Fuller-Jeffrey Radio.
 Fuller-Jeffrey later sold the station to Citadel Broadcasting.
 Citadel merged with Cumulus Media on September 16, 2011.